linli2492/DataAnalyticsAndVisualization/README.md

 **Analyzing, dissecting and transforming** financial data (mostly price data - it is incredible what you can derive from OHLCV data!) into clear, actionable strategies.

 This blog extends that approach beyond trading.
 Whether you're:
-- A financial analysts seeking inspiration on how you can analyze financial data to build trading/investing strategies and manage risk.
+- A financial analyst seeking inspiration on how you can 'slice and dice' financial data to build trading/investing strategies and manage risk.
 - A business sitting on untapped data, looking to uncover insights that drive decision-making.
-- A consulting firm looking for ideas on deriving insights from your clients' raw data.
+- A consulting firm looking for ideas on ways to derive insights from your clients' raw data.

 You'll find resources, ideas and tools here in my GitHub to **maximize the power of your data!**